 There are two basic kinds of hardwood flooring, engineered and solid.
-Solid hardwood flooring is just solid planks of wood.
+Solid hardwood flooring is just solid planks of wood that is finished on site with a water-based or oil-based wood floor finish.
 Engineered hardwood, however, is made from multiple layers of wood that are pressed together.
 Engineered hardwood has some advantages over solid hardwood.
 They stem from the way it is manufactured.
 Here is how engineered hardwood is engineered.

 Engineered hardwood is typically made from three to twelve different layers of wood.
 The middle layers are typically made of a cheap hardwood or a soft plywood.
 These inner core layers are basically filler layers that add thickness to the planks without adding much weight or expense.
 They also have the tongue and groove system cut along the edges of the boards.
 The top layer of the wood is usually the thickest individual layer; this is the hardwood layer that has the actual hardwood that you want to buy.
 The veneer layer is visible on top of the wood.

 The very bottom layer is often a vapor layer.
 The vapor layer is waterproof or absorbent, depending on the type of engineered plank.
 The layer will prevent moisture from seeping into the wood.